-Replacement of other parts, like the fill valve, are pretty straightforward.
+Replacement of other parts, like the fill valve, is pretty straightforward.
 Again, just take a picture of the tank’s inside with your phone, and bring the old fill valve to your local hardware store.

-You might need to hack off the bolts holding down the bowl to the floor, if the bolts are too rusted.
-Just make sure the new toilet has sufficient fit and clearance with the wall behind the tank.
+You might need to hack off the bolts holding down the bowl to the floor if the bolts are too rusted.
+Just make sure the new toilet has enough fit and clearance with the wall behind the tank.

 Faucet Repair and Replacement